Le-Jared/Le-Jared/README.md

 - 👨🏻‍💻 I’m looking to collaborate in `Building bots`

-- 🤔 I’m looking for help with `Contributing to BotHub`

 - 💬 Ask me about anything, I love to learn from people's experiences

 - 🌱 Life Hack: Learn to enjoy what you are doing